Interactive and Web

 Site creation, content production, and content management for WNET local programming and education initiatives

-While my primary responsibilities producing for WNET extended to national PBS programming, I also produced a number of local programs and educational initiatives for the station.
+While my primary responsibilities producing for WNET extended to national PBS programming, I also produced sites for a number of local programs and educational initiatives for the station.
 As producer, I concepted special features, managed streaming video, designed the user experience, and coordinated promotion for digital properties such a the Reel New York Film Festival, Reel NY, The Jews of New York, Rolling, SundayArts, and produced sites to house new educational, digital-first initiatives Mission US and Get the Math.

 Think Fast About the Past